Quantum ergodicity for contact metric structures: Introduction

 \subsection{Organization of the paper}

 In Section~\ref{sect:contactmanifolds}, we recall the main definitions and properties concerning contact manifolds and their associated compatible metrics.
-We also define the subLaplacians we wish to investigate and present a list of examples of contact metric manifolds which can be of particular interest.
+We also define the subLaplacian we wish to investigate and present a list of examples of contact metric manifolds which can be of particular interest.

 Section~\ref{sect:tanggroupbundle} describes the tangent group bundle of contact metric manifolds seen as filtered manifolds.
 We recall there the harmonic analysis of the Heisenberg group, as well as make precise the relation between the dual tangent bundle and the characteristic manifold of the contact manifold.
 In Section~\ref{sect:semipseudocalc}, we use these bundles to give a precise geometric description of the semiclassical pseudodifferential calculus for filtered manifolds (see \cite{BFF25}) in the case of contact metric manifolds.
-We conclude the section by constructing the Landau projectors.
+We conclude the section with the construction of the Landau projectors.

-Section~\ref{sect:egorov} is dedicated to the proof of Egorov theorem for Toeplitz operators, while Section~\ref{sect:quantumergodicity} focuses on microlocal Weyl laws and on the proof of Theorem~\ref{thm:main}.
+Section~\ref{sect:egorov} is dedicated to the proof of the Egorov theorem for Toeplitz operators, while Section~\ref{sect:quantumergodicity} focuses on microlocal Weyl laws and on the proof of Theorem~\ref{thm:main}.

 Finally, Appendix~\ref{sect:functionalcalc} presents the semiclassical functional calculus for the subLaplacians.